Liz-Conway/Project-3-Python/README.md

 A Sol is a Martian day.
 This class holds the temperature, air pressure, opacity and the equivalent date on earth.
 One Sol class will be created for every row of data in the Mars weather dataset.

 #### Fields
 **earth_date** : The date on Earth relating to this Martian Sol.

 **temperature** : The temperature for this Sol.

-**opacity** : Whether it is Sunny or Cloudy **air_pressure** : The air pressure for this Sol.
+**opacity** : Whether it is Sunny or Cloudy.

+**air_pressure** : The air pressure for this Sol.

 ### LoadData.py
 This class is responsible for loading and accessing the data.

 #### Fields
 **csv_file** : Stores a reference to the CSV file which contains all the Mars weather data.
 This field is passed into the constructor when the LoadData class is first created.

 **weather** : A list which is used to store a Sol for each day in the Mars weather data CSV file.
 This is the internal data that the Hitchhiker's Guide to the Red Planet app uses.

 **max_temp** : Stores the maximum temperature from the Mars weather data.
 Initially set in the constructor to be extremely low.
 Will be used in conjunction with min_temp to calculate the median temperature.

 **min_temp** : Stores the minimum temperature from the Mars weather data.
 Initially set in the constructor to be extremely high.
 Will be used in conjunction with max_temp to calculate the median temperature.

 **max_pressure** : Stores the maximum air pressure from the Mars weather data.
 Initially set in the constructor to be extremely low.
 Will be used in conjunction with min_pressure to calculate the median air pressure.

 **min_pressure** : Stores the minimum air pressure from the Mars weather data.
 Initially set in the constructor to be extremely high.
 Will be used in conjunction with max_pressure to calculate the median air pressure.

 #### Functions
 **load()** : This method reads the data from the Mars weather CSV file line by line, one line for each day (Sol).
 It skips the first line which holds the column titles.
 For each line it reads in this method creates a list (array).
 Each element in this list is a piece of weather data.
 This method then extracts the appropriate pieces of data and creates a Sol object, passing the data into the Sol object.
 This method then adds the Sol to a weather list.
-When the *load()* method has finished reading all of the Mars weather CSV file, the weather list will contain a Sol for each day that was in the CSV file.
+When the `load()` method has finished reading all of the Mars weather CSV file, the weather list will contain a Sol for each day that was in the CSV file.

 As this method goes through each days data, it checks to see if the temperature is higher than any previously loaded, if so it sets the maximum temperature to this temperature.
 It does the same for minimum temperature, maximum air pressure and minimum air pressure.
 When the data has all been loaded, this method will have stored the maximum temperature, the minimum temperature, the maximum air pressure and the minimum air pressure from the entire dataset.